isaacLepley/Alimus-Public/grimble.md

 - Get into the academy and graduate as an inventor/artificer with high marks
 - Find out what really happened when his sister disappeared on a street corner eight years ago, never to be seen again.

+### Phobias:

+- Creature:
+	- **Undead**.
+He hasn't had many interactions with undead in his life, but stories told to him as a kid haunted his waking thoughts and his nightmares, and he dreads ever coming face to face with one.
+- Category:
+	- **Sailors**.
+Grimble has had unfortunate interactions with sailors, always bad it seems.
+When young, he was overcharged by over ten times for some fish.
+He was robbed by a sailor once.
+And a distant relative of his disappeared on a fishing excursion.
+Thus, he holds a deep fear and concern about sailors.
+- Specific:
+	- **Clowns**.
+His uncle was a clown by profession, and Grimble's family always thought he was creepy and untrustworthy.
+Turns out, his uncle was embezzling funds from the local orphanage and is in jail now.
+Grimble now trusts no clown.
 ### At least 2 connections with other party members:

 - TBD